Designing More Thermally Efficient Residential Envelopes for Northern Cold and Mixed Climates

 Learning Objective 4:

-Learners will be able to discuss and reference formulas used to estimate heat gain and loss or size HVAC capacities.
+Learners will be able to interpret data from a blower-door test to assess envelope air-tightness and utilize formulas used to estimate heat gain and loss or size HVAC capacities.

 LUs: 2.0 LU Type: LU|HSWs.